 Teaching placements in the student's country of residence.

-Because of the urgency to protect Buddhist Himalayan culture, the Abiding Heart Education™ approach includes some translations of the Abiding Heart curriculum into the Tibetan and Nepalese languages.
-Teachers will have access to rich materials in Tibetan and Nepalese, which support the children’s sense of self and cultural identity while preserving their native language and ancient Buddhist traditions.
+Because of the urgency to protect Himalayan culture, the Abiding Heart Education™ approach includes some translations of the Abiding Heart curriculum into the Tibetan and Nepalese languages.
+Teachers will have access to rich materials in Tibetan and Nepalese, which support the children’s sense of self and cultural identity while preserving their native language and ancient wisdom traditions.
 The curriculum is available in English and all other language speakers are welcome to translate the resources into their own language.

 1-4 weeks teaching practice at a school